 We ended up with Honey, Pepper, Poppy, Sriracha, Nugget, Teriyaki, and Noodle.
 When the chicks were three weeks old, I saw a Blue Andalusian chick at the feed store that was the same age, and I bought her.
 It was an impulse buy that I justified by saying we needed a hen that lays white eggs, since the others lay brown.
 And, eight is my favorite number.

 I have to admit, I am surprised at how personable and how unique they all are - they are truly all individuals.
 Honey and Sriracha seem to be the dominant chicks, Poppy and Noodle are the cuddlers, and the other four kind of do their own thing.

-I will continue to update this gallery as the chickies grow bigger!
 I plan on documenting them in photos each week, to show how fast they progress from baby chicks to egg-laying hens.
 New feathers appear every day, and I think they get a half inch taller each night.
 My kids just adore them, and each have their favorite ones.
 I look forward to many years of fresh eggs and silly chicken antics!

 In June 2018, we lost some birds to a fox attack, so we added a few new chicks.
 We replaced our Buff Orpington and Plymouth Barred Rock, and also added a second Ameraucana (a white one this time) and a Welsummer.
 Their names kept with the food theme and we have Peanut, Fry, Sesame, and Patty.
 I did not do the weekly documenting for these chicks, but they did get a photo shoot when they arrived.
 Penelope, the curious and trouble-making Holland Lop rabbit, joined in.